 Since its restoration, the central space of the Mausoleum has been the setting for lectures, seminars and exhibitions, and discussions are under way with the relevant authorities for the space and reclaimed garden to be used for cultural events on a regular basis.
 Despite the challenging physical and institutional context in which the project was realized, it stands as an example of how an important historic monument can help to encourage a wider process of regeneration in a fast-changing urban setting.

-Jodidio, Philip.
-2008.
+Jodidio Philip, editor.
 The Aga Khan Historic Cities Programme.
-In Under the Eaves: The Aga Khan: Builder and Patron.
-Munich: Prestel.
+In Under the Eaves of Architecture: The Aga Khan Builder and Patron.
+Munich: Prestel, 2008.

-The Aga Khan Historic Cities Programme, from the book Under the Eaves: The Aga Khan: Builder and Patron.
+The Aga Khan Historic Cities Programme, from the book Under the Eaves of Architecture: The Aga Khan Builder and Patron.

 The Aga Khan has launched numerous initiatives that aim in one way or another to improve the built environment of the Muslim world.
 For the first time, this book reveals the reasoning behind these efforts and their very substantial scale and ambition.
 It can safely be said that through the agencies of the Aga Khan Development Network and such prestigious institutions as the Aga Khan Award for Architecture, the Aga Khan has become the leading private patron of architecture in the world.
 Interviews with more than fifty people closely associated with these efforts, and with the Aga Khan himself, allow this book to give the first overview of programmes and ideas that have benefited thousands of people across the world in the past fifty years.